Visitors view student-built robotics and engineering projects on tables during a busy indoor science festival exhibition.

 Training

-AMP works closely with local educators with the tools and technical training needed to bring advanced manufacturing into their classrooms.
+AMP works closely with local educators to provide them with the tools and technical training needed to bring advanced manufacturing into their classrooms.
 Participating teachers visit Georgia Tech for hands-on workshops where they learn to operate equipment, troubleshoot machinery, and implement AMP curriculum modules with their students.

 Participation & Reach